 Risks of Radiation

 When X-ray radiation is absorbed within our bodies, it can damage molecular structures and potentially cause harm.
-Very high doses of radiation cause damage to human cells, as evidenced by skin burns, loss of hair, and increased incidence of cancer.
-Because high doses of radiation can cause cancer, it is therefore generally assumed that low doses may also cause cancer.
-However there is currently no direct scientific proof that this occurs, and some studies suggest that low radiation doses (such as those used in imaging) do not increase the risk of cancer [1, 2].
+Very high doses of radiation can cause damage to human cells, as evidenced by skin burns, loss of hair, and increased incidence of cancer that have occurred in atomic bomb survivors.
+Because high doses of radiation can cause cancer, investigations have been performed into the risks of cancer from lower radiation doses.

 References: